FAQs

 What is the cost of housing in Connecticut?

-According to Partnership for Strong Communities Housing Data Profiles, 22% percent of renters and 32% of homeowners in Connecticut spend more than 30% of their income on housing.
+According to Partnership for Strong Communities Housing Data Profiles, 49% percent of renters and 30% of homeowners with a mortgage in Connecticut spend more than 30% of their income on housing.
 This leaves little money for other necessities, such as food, utilities, healthcare, childcare, transportation, and more.
-In order to have funds left for other necessities, a minimum wage worker ($12.00/hr) would need to work 74 hrs a week to afford a 1 bedroom apartment at the Fair Market Rent of $1,152/mo.* (*National Low Income Housing Coalition Out of Reach 2021: Connecticut.)
+In order to have funds left for other necessities, a minimum wage worker ($14.00/hr) would need to work 79 hrs a week to afford a modest 2-bedroom apartment at the Fair Market Rent of $1,446/mo.* (*National Low Income Housing Coalition Out of Reach 2022: Connecticut.)

 Is Columbus House a government agency?